oheger/LineDJ/radioPlayer/README.md

 have switched to a replacement source, but the user's preferred source is likely to be available again, too.
-It is less useful in case of a single source failing permanently because playback will be interrupted every time a recover operation is attempted.
+It is less useful in case of a single source failing permanently because playback will be interrupted every time a recovery operation is attempted.

 To deal with these different scenarios, the recovery behavior can be defined with multiple settings:

 * _time_ is the interval in seconds when a recovery should be attempted.
-* _minFailedSources_ sets a further restriction: A recovery is only attempted if the blacklist contains at least this number of sources.
-The background is that in case of a temporary network outage typically multiple sources are affected, while a permanent problem of a specific source only causes this source to be black-listed; in the latter case, a recovery does not make sense.
+* _minFailedSources_ sets a further restriction: A recovery is only attempted if the list of dysfunctional sources contains at least this number of elements.
+The background is that in case of a temporary network outage typically multiple sources are affected, while a permanent problem of a specific source only causes this source to be marked as dysfunctional; in the latter case, a recovery does not make sense.

 With these settings a certain flexibility in error handling can be achieved.